On Saturday, February 1, 2020, we host an Open Day for all Bachelor and Master courses, from 10.00 - 15.00 hrs. Check out the complete programme here.

 You have visited our Open Days, have taken Stations' Tour, have checked out the stories we have published, but still, there are some unanswered burning questions?
 Our students from different majors, years and Practices are glad to be of help!
-Read their stories below, view the video portraits and keep an eye on our social media: all six will take turns to answer your questions live on WdKA Instagram and WdKA Facebook page.
+Read their stories below, view the video portraits and keep an eye on our social media: our ambassadors will take turns to answer your questions live on WdKA Instagram and WdKA Facebook page.

 Meet our students:

 Maxime van Strijland: I am in my fourth year of Graphic Design.
 My graduation profile is New Frontiers/Commercial Practices.

 Renée de Laat: I am a 19 years old second-year Photography student at the WdKA.
 I follow the RASL/Double Degree programme, this means that I study at the Willem de Kooning Academy and the Erasmus University of Rotterdam at the same time.
 This way I have the opportunity to indulge my theoretical interests at the University while improving my artistic skills (and practical approach) at the WdKA.
 With the help of this combined programme, I can create images with a more in-depth approach.
 I have not decided which of the Practices to choose yet!

 Maria Mombers: I am in my second year of Illustration major and soon will start my Practices' orientation, first Autonomous Practices course and then Social Practices, next year I will have to choose one of them.
 I like to explore beyond the boundaries of illustration.
 For me, being an illustrator doesn’t mean you only should draw - besides drawing I experiment with photography, video and performance or whatever else crosses my path.